Doctor of Philosophy in Electrical Engineering

 - Final oral examination

-- EECS Colloquium (EECS 802), recommend taking it your first semester
+- EECS Colloquium (EECS 802), to be taken in the first semester

-- Minimum of 18 credit hours of approved course work
+- Minimum of 36 credit hours of approved course work (see course list below)

 - EECS 999 hours can only be counted toward degree after passing the Comprehensive Examination